-- All absences other than "excused" or "permitted" shall be deemed "unexcused," and a failing grade may be recorded for the period of the "unexcused" absence, except when students who are suspended from school during grade period exams or semester exams, such students shall be allowed to make up these exams. - Upon each unexcused absence, the Principal or designee shall contact the student's parent or guardian to determine the reason for the absence. - o If a student has had at least five (5) unexcused absences within a calendar month or ten (10) unexcused absences within a ninety (90) day calendar period, the student's primary teacher shall report to the principal or designee that the student may be exhibiting a pattern of non-attendance.
+- Upon each unexcused absence, the Principal or designee shall contact the student's parent or guardian to determine the reason for the absence. - If a student has had at least five (5) unexcused absences within a calendar month or ten (10) unexcused absences within a ninety (90) day calendar period, the student's primary teacher shall report to the principal or designee that the student may be exhibiting a pattern of non-attendance.
 Unless there is clear evidence that the absences are not a pattern of non-attendance, the case shall be referred to the Early Truancy Intervention Team to determine if early patterns of truancy are developing.
-If the Early Truancy Intervention Team finds that a pattern of non-attendance is developing, whether the absences are excused or not, a meeting with the parent must be scheduled to identify potential remedies. - o If the initial meeting with the parent does not resolve the problem, the Early Truancy Intervention Team shall implement specific interventions that best address the problem. - The Early Truancy Intervention Team shall be diligent in facilitating intervention services and shall report the case to the Superintendent or his designee only after all reasonable efforts to resolve the problem have been exhausted.
+If the Early Truancy Intervention Team finds that a pattern of non-attendance is developing, whether the absences are excused or not, a meeting with the parent must be scheduled to identify potential remedies. - If the initial meeting with the parent does not resolve the problem, the Early Truancy Intervention Team shall implement specific interventions that best address the problem. - The Early Truancy Intervention Team shall be diligent in facilitating intervention services and shall report the case to the Superintendent or his designee only after all reasonable efforts to resolve the problem have been exhausted.

-- o If the parent, guardian, or other person in charge of the child refuses to participate in the remedial strategies because he/ she believes that those strategies are unnecessary or inappropriate, the parent, guardian, or other person in charge of the child may appeal to the School Board.
+- If the parent, guardian, or other person in charge of the child refuses to participate in the remedial strategies because he/ she believes that those strategies are unnecessary or inappropriate, the parent, guardian, or other person in charge of the child may appeal to the School Board.
 The School Board may provide a hearing officer, who may be an employee of the School Board, in lieu of a School Board hearing, who shall hear the case and make a recommendation for final action to the School Board.
-If the School Board's final determination is that the strategies of the Early Truancy Intervention Team are appropriate, and the parent, guardian, or other person in charge of the child still refuses to cooperate, the Superintendent may seek criminal prosecution for noncompliance with compulsory school attendance. - o If a child subject to compulsory attendance will not comply with attempts to enforce school attendance, the parent, guardian or Superintendent or his designee shall refer the case to the case staffing committee pursuant to Florida Statutes, and the Superintendent or his designee may file a truancy petition pursuant to procedures outlined in Florida Statute 984.151.
+If the School Board's final determination is that the strategies of the Early Truancy Intervention Team are appropriate, and the parent, guardian, or other person in charge of the child still refuses to cooperate, the Superintendent may seek criminal prosecution for noncompliance with compulsory school attendance. - If a child subject to compulsory attendance will not comply with attempts to enforce school attendance, the parent, guardian or Superintendent or his designee shall refer the case to the case staffing committee pursuant to Florida Statutes, and the Superintendent or his designee may file a truancy petition pursuant to procedures outlined in Florida Statute 984.151.